-Join Joel Bradley for an in-depth discussion in this video How and when to use a proxy object, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video How and when to use a proxy object, part of Blender: Creating Rigid Body Simulations (2013).

 Whilst we have seen just how useful having the…mesh option available as a collision shape can be.…And especially when it comes to making use of concave objects inside a simulation.…There is a word of caution that needs to be sounded, before we run off and switch…all of our collision shapes over to mesh,…in an attempt to quickly improve our simulation accuracy.…Use of the mash collision shape does come at a price, and the price is speed.…Because the mash option quite literally makes use of the model in the view port…to calculate collisions, there is very little in…the wave speed optimizations that can take place.…